 If someone has asked you to swap lesson times, you are not obliged to say yes if it causes an inconvenience for you.
 Please answer the request as promptly as you can so the person can then ask someone else.

 Once you have found a student who has agreed to swap times with you, please send me an email to let me know the dates and times of the swap.
 For example: “Lisa will use my lesson time on Wednesday February 12th at 4pm and I will use Lisa’s lesson time on Friday February 14th at 3pm.”
 Be sure to carbon copy (cc) the person in the email who has agreed to the swap so they know that it has been confirmed with me.

-How to Use the Audio or Video Recording Option
+How to Have an Asychronous Lesson (Audio or Video Recording Option)

 1) Please make an audio recording or a video recording of each piece or exercise you practised.